Edible San Diego

 They examined the progress of their sugar snap peas, planted a few weeks earlier and only a few inches tall.
 “Your plants could grow that high,” Terry pointed to a nearby garden where snap peas had already reached the height of the fence.

-Each student planted their two allocated seeds of Cilantro.
+Each student planted their two allocated cilantro seeds.
 During this exercise, the seniors patiently explained the importance of sun and rain, watching carefully for smiles of recognition to break through.
-Some students grasped the concepts, others did not, but all beamed at being included.
+Some students grasped the concepts; others did not, but all appreciated being included.

 When the plants are ready to be harvested, the group will share salad meals made from what they’ve grown.

-Planting completed, some of the students walked towards the horses curiously poking their heads over the fence.
+Planting completed, some students walked toward the horses, curiously poking their heads over the fence.

 “The horses come to the fence the minute they hear the children,” Pat Tirshfield, another senior volunteer, laughed.
 “It’s beautiful to see the interaction between the students, the garden, and we seniors.”